-As a Restoration and Outreach Technician with STRAW (Students & Teachers Restoring a Watershed), I work with our Project Managers, Technicians, and Interns in the planning, implementation, and maintenance of our wetland and riparian restoration sites throughout the Bay Area.
+As a Project Manager with STRAW (Students & Teachers Restoring a Watershed), I work with our other Project Managers, Technicians, and Interns in the planning, implementation, and maintenance of our wetland and riparian restoration sites throughout the Bay Area.
 On restoration days I help direct local student groups install native plants while providing information about site history and botany.
 I believe that this application of place based education helps foster passion and confidence about conservation within students and volunteers alike.

 Originally hailing from the wild suburbia of Anchorage, Alaska, I came to STRAW from the forests of Maine as an intern in 2014.
 I graduated with degrees in Biology and Mathematics from Colby College in 2014, a small liberal arts school in central Maine.
 I’ve counted forest birds in Maine, digital crabs in Maryland, and tropical trees in Australia.
 Eventually, I fled the impending Maine winter and joined the STRAW team so that I could work in conservation and restoration year-round.